ayasa520/redroid-script/README.md

 - libndk doesn't work

     I only made it work on `redroid/redroid:11.0.0`.
-Also, turning on Zygisk seems to break libndk.
+Also, turning on Zygisk seems to break libndk for 32 bit apps, but arm64 apps still work.

 - libhoudini doesn't work